-While you must make sure that the motherboard of your choice has all the required features and that it has a parity with the rest of your components, you should try not to go overboard in expenditure on a motherboard.
+While you must ensure that the motherboard of your choice has all the required features and has parity with the rest of your components, you should try not to go overboard in expenditure on a motherboard.

-An expensive motherboard with RGB lights, aesthetics and all the stylish bells and whistles may tickle your fancy, but it wouldn’t perform any better than a motherboard without vibrant aesthetics (but comparable core features).
+An expensive motherboard with RGB lights, aesthetics, and all the stylish bells and whistles may tickle your fancy.
+Still, it wouldn’t perform better than a motherboard without vibrant aesthetics (but comparable core features).

-So if you are particularly on a tight budget, you should try your best to maximize the budget for the CPU and GPU.
+So if you are mainly on a tight budget, you should try to maximize the budget for the CPU and GPU.

 Factors That Make a Motherboard Expensive

-There are many factors that add to the cost of a motherboard.
+Many factors add to the cost of a motherboard.